 Mistake #6: Your Eyeliner Is Too Dark

-Swap your stark black liner for one in a gunmetal gray.
+Swap your stark black liner for one in a dark (but not black) shade.
 It won't look much different, but it will subtly make your whites pop without making your eyes look heavy and tired overall.
 “Dark eyeliner, especially under the eye, can drag the eye downward,” Dorman explains.
 “Use a shade deep enough to define your eyes in the top lid, and instead of eyeliner, use a shadow that is several shades lighter than your eyeliner under your eye and blend it out.”

-Mistake #7: You're Making Your Lips Look Small
+Mistake #7: You're Making Your Lips Look Smaller

 Mistake #8: You're Not Rehydrating Your Skin